flatironinstitute/sciware/26_DataFormats/main.md

 * Not human readable (usually)
 * Low-level, often mostly a "raw memory dump"
-  * The data is stored identically on disk as it is in memory
+  * The values are stored identically on disk as they are in memory
   * No expensive translation step, like with CSV to binary
-  * Or if there is a translation step (c.f. compression), it's very efficient
+  * Or if there is a translation step (such as compression), it's very efficient
   * Binary formats are almost always the right way to store large amounts of data!

 ## What do binary files look like?

+Let's write the raw contents of an array with Numpy's `tofile()`:

 ```python
 >>> a = np.arange(10**7, dtype='f4')